vinaya-class/vinaya-class.github.io/src/14-arguments-1.md

 An evasive reply or remaining silent when questioned is a *dukkaṭa*.
 The community then may make a formal charge of evasive speech.
-If he continues, the offence is *pācittiya*.
+If he continues, the offense is *pācittiya*.

-It is not an offence to remain silent when:
+It is not an offense to remain silent when:

 - not understanding what is being said
 - too ill to speak